Trax Retail

 Trax is a technology company headquartered in Singapore, with offices throughout the Asia-Pacific, Europe, the Middle East, North America, and South America.
 Founded in 2010 by Joel Bar-El and Dror Feldheim, Trax has more than 150 customers in the retail and FMCG industries, including beverage company Coca-Cola and brewer Anheuser-Busch InBev.
 Customers use the company's computer vision technology to collect, measure, and analyze what's happening on physical store shelves.
 Trax's services are available in 45 markets.

 Trax's development center opened in July 2012 in Tel Aviv.
 In 2015, the company opened its first two regional offices: London in January and São Paulo, Brazil, in April.
 In March 2016, Trax established its US headquarters in Atlanta, Georgia.
 The company opened two more regional offices in Shanghai and Mexico City in June and September 2016, respectively.

 Funding

 Trax closed its first round of funding (seed round) for US$1.1 million in June 2011.
 In Aug 2013 it raised US$6.6 million in Series A financing, and US$15.7 million in February 2014 and US$15 million in December 2014 as part of its Series B round.
 In June 2016 and February 2017 the company raised US$40 million and US$19.5 million respectively as part of its Series C round, led by Broad Peak Investments.
 In July 2019, it raised $100 million in a series D round led by Chinese alternative asset manager Hopu Investments.
 In April 2021, it raised $650 million in a series E round led by SoftBank Vision Fund and BlackRock.
+In January 2024, Trax secured $50 million in venture debt financing from Deutsche Bank Private Credit & Infrastructure to expand its "Signal-Based Merchandising" platform.